Kingxukai/linux/Documentation/fb/fbcon.rst

 	vbetool vbemode get

     b.
-Take note of the mode number
+Take note of the woke mode number

     b.
 Detach fbcon as in step 5.